Meet Some of Our Instructors!

 Johnathan De Soto Jr. is an alumnus of McKinley High School.
 In March 2016, he and the Symphonic Wind Ensemble I traveled to New York to play in the New York Wind Band Festival at Carnegie Hall.
 Upon performing, the band had earned a 98% marking, the highest score ever recorded in the festival history.
 After working with the head adjudicator Dr. William V. Johnson in April 2016, Johnathan earned himself a personal recommendation for any music college he decides to attend.
 Johnathan is in his 8th year of playing the tuba and has picked up the bass trombone, and euphonium.
 He also learns other brass instruments in his free time.
 Johnathan is currently studying at Kapiʻolani Community College and at the University of Hawaiʻi at Mānoa for his Bachelor of Music Degree in Tuba Performance.
 At the University of Hawaiʻi at Mānoa, Johnathan is the principal tubist with their Symphonic Band and the Symphony Orchestra.
 He also plays with the Hawaiʻi Symphonic Band, Honolulu Wind Ensemble, KCC Synthesizer Ensemble, and is a substitute tubist for the Royal Hawaiian Band.
 Johnathanenjoys playing with his fellow musicians and teaching and connecting with young musicians.
 He recently played a bass trombone, ukulele, cajón, and drum set quartet playing Jake Shimabukuro's "Orange World".
 His primary teachers include Alan Ing, Dr. T.J.
 Ricer, and Dr. Gabriel Arnold.

-voice, guitar, and uke
+voice, guitar, piano, and uke

 Joshua Kaleo’okalani Wells comes from a talented musical family, with a long history of kanikapila singers and musicians.
 Josh’s older brother, Ka’ili, has been an ukulele aficionado and protege for nearly 25 years, and has been a primary influence in Josh’s pursuit of music theory knowledge and instrument skills.
 Josh choose to pursue singing as his main instrument in order to support his brother’s instrument prowess.
 Josh played in multiple productions with New Hope Youth Performing Arts as a high school student, in such musicals as Moses: Prince of Egypt, A Charlie Brown Christmas, It’s a Wonderful Life, and Beauty and the Beast.
 In addition to his stage work, he won first place for Aiea High School’s 2010 talent show in his duet debut of “If I Ever Fall in Love, which in turn brought him to Brown Bags to Stardom, where he won second place male vocalist.
 After high school, Josh went on to study at Leeward Community College, taking up Classical Guitar under Peter Kun Frary, and performing in four guitar ensemble concerts in the process.
 Over the 2013-2014 school year, Josh studied Music Theory and Aural Training under Peter Kun Frary and Andria Tupola.
 In Fall 2013, Josh was a Bass in Leeward’s College Chorus under Kumu Andria Tupola, and had been selected as a soloist for “It Don’t Mean a Thing if It Ain’t Got That Swing.”
 In Spring 2014, Josh was a Bass/Baritone for Leeward’s Vocal Ensemble, and had the privilege to travel to Southern California to perform at Bakersfield College, Vanguard University, and Newport High School.
 Josh graduated with his Associate of Arts in Liberal Arts in May 2013.
 Currently, Josh is a student at the University of Hawaii at Manoa for Kinesiology and Rehabilitation Science.
 Outside of school and work, he is teaching himself how to play the piano and furthering his self-study in Music Theory.
 Josh believes in lifelong learning, strong foundation knowledge, challenging one’s limitations, and self-directed growth, and instills these values into his student’s musical prowess.